 Analyse data and systems, stay compliant and reduce risk

-How cloud IT can help reduce risks and achieve GDPR compliance
+How cloud IT can help reduce risks and maintain GDPR compliance

-Securing and managing personal data is key to complying with the requirements of GDPR, come May 2018.
+Securing and managing personal data is key to complying with the requirements of GDPR.
 Microsoft’s Enterprise Mobility & Security solution is designed to secure personal data – no matter where it might travel: across users, devices or apps.
-This significantly helps you reduce risks and achieve compliance with the new GDPR.
+This significantly helps you reduce risks and maintain compliant.